 So How Long Does a Divorce Take in Nevada?

-Many factors can affect how fast a divorce will take to resolve.
+Many factors can affect how fast an uncontested divorce will take to resolve.

 - whether the case is contested or not

 - and the court’s caseload